upspin/upspin/doc/server_setup.md

 ```
 Domain configuration and keys for the user
 	upspin@example.com
 were generated and placed under the directory:
-  /home/you/upspin/deploy/example.com
+	/Users/you/upspin/deploy/example.com
 If you lose the keys you can re-create them by running this command
-  $ upspin keygen -where /home/you/upspin/deploy/example.com -secretseed zapal-zuhiv-visop-gagil.dadij-lnjul-takiv-fomin
+	upspin keygen -where /Users/you/upspin/deploy/example.com -secretseed zapal-zuhiv-visop-gagil.dadij-lnjul-takiv-fomin
 Write this command down and store it in a secure, private place.
 Do not share your private key or this command with anyone.

-To prove that `you@gmail.com` is the owner of `example.com`,
+To prove that you@gmail.com is the owner of example.com,
 add the following record to example.com's DNS zone:

 	NAME	TYPE	TTL	DATA
-  @ TXT 15m upspin:a82cb859ca2f40954b4d6-239f281ccb9159
+	@	TXT	15m	upspin:aff6a1083da7f1cdb182d43aa3

+(Note that '@' here means root, not a literal '@' subdomain).

 Once the DNS change propagates the key server will use the TXT record to verify
 that you@gmail.com is authorized to register users under example.com.
+At a later step, the 'upspin setupserver' command will register your server
+user for you automatically.

+After that, the next step is to run 'upspin setupstorage' (to configure a cloud
+storage provider) or 'upspin setupserver' (if you want to store Upspin data on
+your server's local disk).
 ```

 Follow the instructions: place a new TXT field in the `example.com`'s DNS entry